Shifted Chunk Encoder for Transformer Based Streaming End-to-End ASR: Shifted Chunk Encoder

-\textbf{Self-Attention in non-overlapped chunks}.
-For efficient modeling, we compute self-attention within local chunks as in\cite{Chen21}.
-The chunks are arranged to evenly partition the audio in a non-overlapping manner.
-Supposing each chunk contains \emph{N} frames, the computational complexity of a global MSA module and a chunk based one on an audio of \emph{L} frames are\footnote{We omit softmax computation in determining complexity}:
+The vanilla Transformer\cite{Vaswani17} uses global MSA to compute the dependencies between a frame and all the other frames.
+To be efficient, we calculate self-attention within evenly partitioned non-overlapped chunks.
+If an audio of \emph{L} frames and each chunk has \emph{W} frames, the complexities of computing a global MSA and a chunk based MSA are\footnote{We omit softmax computation in determining complexity}:

-where \emph{C} is the feature embedding dimension of frames, and the former is quadratic to \emph{L}, and the latter is linear when \emph{N} is fixed (set to 16 by default).
-Global self-attention computation is generally unaffordable for a large \emph{L}, which also explains why a large latency maybe caused for time-restricted systems.
+where \emph{C} is the feature dimension, the former is quadratic to \emph{L}, and the latter is linear when \emph{W} is a fixed value.
+Global MSA is generally unaffordable for a large \emph{L}, which may introduce a significant latency for time-restricted methods.